 1. The Christian Bible – People are far gone when they can be convinced that the most important book that they will ever read should be read in archaic English.
 (And if you think that the Christian Bible was written in English, then I have a used car I would like to sell you.)
 Thank Christendom (false Christianity) for helping with that idea.
-There is more than one translation of the Hebrew Aramaic/Greek books that constitute the Christian Bible in plain English!
+There is more than one translation of the Hebrew Aramaic/Greek books – that constitute the Christian Bible – into plain English!

 3. Naomi Klein’s “The Shock Doctrine – The Rise Of Disaster Capitalism” – I recommend this book, despite Naomi’s hate-on for God and the Christian Bible, which, in her later (otherwise excellent) book, “This Changes Everything – Capitalism vs. The Climate,” she blames for all of the world’s woes.
 Good move Naomi!

 4. Natylie Baldwin and Kermit Heartsongs’ “Ukraine – Zib’s Grand Chessboard & How The West Was Checkmated” – This book presents a great overview of schemes that unprincipled and influential men (only) have dreamed up and succeeded, largely, in having ruling classes, primarily the British and American ruling classes, follow, to humankind’s detriment.
 The one shortcoming in this otherwise great overview consists in the tone of bravado on display.
 I have a problem with bravado.
 It’s risky.
 I don’t consider it a good way to pump up the troops.
 Pumping your fist in the air and shouting “We will win!,” in regard to specific fights, demoralizes activists and those who they inspire to care and follow them – if they lose.
 If you don’t actually know the future, and aren’t conveying God’s prophecies, then don’t pretend (and for sure not in absolute terms) that you do.
-Walk, don’t talk.

 5. William Greider’s “One World, Ready Or Not – The Manic Logic Of Global Capitalism”